castlemock/docker/README.md

 > [!CAUTION]
 > Castle Mock is no longer maintained and will not receive future updates.
-The repository remains available for reference, but we recommend exploring alternatives for active use.
+> The GitHub repository remains available for reference, but we recommend exploring alternatives for active use.
+The Docker Hub repository will eventually be deprecated and deleted.
-Please see **[DEPRECATION](https://github.com/castlemock/castlemock/blob/master/DEPRECATION.md)** for more information.
+> Please see **[DEPRECATION](https://github.com/castlemock/castlemock/blob/master/DEPRECATION.md)** for more information.

 ## About